-Last year, Ruth Ann Minner (D-DE) Association of Governors who was not married.
+Last year, Ruth Ann Minner (D-DE) Was the only member of the National Association of Governors who was not married.

 Minner, a widow, joined the American Association for Single People a few years ago when she was Lt.
 Governor of Delaware.
 She has remained a member ever since.